walidamriou/ESP32_WebThings_waliamriou_Template/README.md

 - Platformio (to compile and upload the code to ESP32 board)
 - Postman (To test, send requestes to the device, and prototyping the project)

+### Note
+If you build & upload directly the current project you will get wifi access point in your esp32 board, with name: Walid Amriou WebThings device and password 123456789, but if you want to use this template to build your one sensor or device that connect to wifi so use wifi lib from this project: https://github.com/walidamriou/WalidAmriou_ESP_IoT

 ### API
 _REST API links_
 For current implementation, the {ip} is 192.168.4.1